UNAR Holiday Hours

 What do I do if I want to make a complaint against the facility I work for?

-If you feel your facility is treating its staff or resident’s in an unfair, unsafe, or inappropriate manner, you can file a complaint with Health Facility Licensing, Certification & Resident Assessment (HFLCRA).
+If you feel your facility is treating its staff or resident's in an unfair, unsafe, or inappropriate manner, you can file a complaint with Department of Health and Human Services, Office of Licensing.

 What is the abuse registry?